eisental/RedstoneChips/README.md

 * Input and output numbering starts from the sign onwards. i.e. input/output 0 will be the closest to the sign.
 * The main line can be of any length and input and output blocks can be placed anywhere along this line, on both sides.

-Here's an example (looking from above):
+Here's an example (looking from above, each letter represents one block):
-Each letter represents a block.
 * b - main block (sandstone by default)
 * i - input block (iron block by default)
 * o - output block (gold block by default)